Marshmallow-Filled Banana Cupcakes Recipe

 - 3. Fill prepared cups two-thirds full.
 Bake 18-22 minutes or until a toothpick inserted in center comes out clean.
 Cool in pans 10 minutes before removing to wire racks to cool completely.

 - 4. For filling, in a large bowl, beat butter, marshmallow creme and confectioners' sugar until smooth.
 Using a sharp knife, cut a 1-in. circle, 1 in. deep, in top of each cupcake.
 Carefully remove cut portion and set aside.
 Fill cavity with about 1 teaspoon filling.
 Replace tops, pressing down lightly.
 Dollop or pipe remaining filling over tops.
-Dust with confectioners' sugar.
+Dust with additional confectioners' sugar.
 Yield: 1-1/2 dozen.

 Reviews for Marshmallow-Filled Banana Cupcakes